-In this subsection, we study the VM placement problem under the off-line scenario, in which we know the information about the incoming VMs set a priori (e.g., each VM's resource demand, and the total number of VM requests).
-Suppose a cloud system has N PMs, where the capacity of the $j^{th}$ PM is $C_i$ .
-There are M VMs waiting for the placement, and the resource demand of the $i^{th}$ VM is $R_i$ .
+In this section, we study the VM placement problem under the off-line scenario, in which we know the information about the incoming VMs set a priori (e.g. each VM's resource demand, and the total number of VM requests).
+Suppose a cloud system has N PMs, where the capacity of the jth PM is C_j .
+There are M VMs waiting for the placement, and the resource demand of the ith VM is R_i .
 Due to the heterogeneity of PMs and VMs, different VMs on the same host have various job completion times.
-Therefore, the element of $t{ij}$ in completion time matrix $[t{ij}]$ denotes the job completion time of the $i^{th}$ VM, which is placed into the $j^{th}$ PM.
-For simplicity, we assume $t{ij}$ is a constant, which is not related to the current load in the $j^{th}$ PM.
-Table I presents the notations for the variables.
-The objective is to find an optimal placement that minimizes total completion time of input jobs.
-Then, this optimization problem is formulated as the following:
+Therefore, the element of t{ij} in completion time matrix $[t{ij}]$ denotes the job completion time of the ith VM, which is placed into the jth PM.
+For simplicity, we assume t{ij} is a constant, which is not related to the current load in the jth PM.
+Table 1 presents the notations for the variables.
+The objective is to find an optimal placement that minimises total completion time of input jobs.
+Then, this optimisation problem is formulated as follows: